schitresh/computer_science/database_system/3_relational_model.md

 - Relational Schema
   - Structure of a relation
   - The number of attributes in a relation is called its degree
-  - Example: Student (id, name, email)
+  - Example: Student (id, name, email) has a degree of 3
 - Relational Instance
   - Set of values present in a relationship
   - The number of these instances is called cardinality